Qara, Syria: History

+Its Christian history dates back to the 5th century when, during the Christological controversies of the time, it aligned itself with imperial Chalcedonian Christianity.
+It is then mentioned in the 11th century as a center of Melkite Christianity.
+In 1184, Ibn Jubayr and Yaqut reported that the town was entirely Christian, but Sultan Baybars expelled or killed the Christian population during his campaigns against the Crusaders and Mongols.

-It was the southernmost town in the Jund Hims military district of Greater Syria during the Umayyad Caliphate.
+It was the southernmost town in the Jund Hims military district of the region of Syria during the Umayyad Caliphate.
 Abu'l-Fida described it in his Geography of 1321 as "a large village half way between Damascus and Homs.
 It is a waystation for the caravans.
 Most of its inhabitants are Christians.
 It lies 1½ marches from Homs and 2 marches from Damascus."
 Since the 14th century Qara has been eclipsed by an-Nabek its neighbor to the south.
+It was described as a caravan station located between Damascus and Homs.

 The Sufi scholar Abd al-Ghani al-Nabulsi visited Qara in 1690, remarking that the village's houses were "very small", confusing this along with the encountered unfriendliness of the inhabitants as a sign of hostility to outsiders.
 However, the conditions of Qara were common in villages located in the lawless regions of the Levant at that time.
 While Qara's population had originally been Christian, by the 17th century it was a mixed Muslim-Christian village.